jest-community/jest-extended/README.md

 ## Setup

-Note that `jest-extended` only supports Jest version 24 and newer
+Note that `jest-extended` only supports Jest version 24 and newer.

 Add `jest-extended` to your Jest `setupFilesAfterEnv` configuration.
 [See for help](https://jestjs.io/docs/en/configuration.html#setupfilesafterenv-array)